SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 Incidentally, what nation has the lowest exchange rate against the USD?
 It is Iran.
 But they have a fair enough justice system.
-They are a good example of how political decision in Washington effect trade effects upon exchange rates.
+They are a good example of how political decision in Washington exerts trade effects upon exchange rates.
 Yet their people are not suffering terribly badly.
-There average wage still buys a lot of stuff.
+Their average wage still buys a lot of stuff.
 That is the thing about a fiat currency.
 When apples cost say 20,000 tax credits per kilogram, but your wage is 50,000,000 tax credits a month, you might be grumpy, but you are probably not starving.

 ### The MMT Base Case is Where to Start

-However, all such issue of superimperialism accounted for and acknowledged, what is the best policy for the weaker nation to pursue?
+All such issues of superimperialism accounted for and acknowledged, what is the best policy for the weaker nation to pursue?

 In all cases, without exception, it is the MMT Base Case.